 The early to mid 80s were a golden age for the DSS.
 At first, quality remained reasonably high, and the flourishing of big box jewelry stores like Service Merchandise gave Tasco and Jason the perfect place to peddle their wares.
 No doubt these two sold a lot of scopes during the comet’s run, but when the unimpressive Halley passed, the spigot quickly shut off.

 Faced with ever more need to economize, “Chinese” became the norm for the importers, and quality began to decline precipitously.
-It got noticeably worse at Tasco after Mr. Rosenfield’s retirement and the sale of his company, and quickly went beyond ever cheaper accessories to the plastification of the telescopes.
+Frankly, this had begun during Halley-mania, but got progressively worse afterward.
+It was noticeably worse at Tasco after Mr. Rosenfield’s retirement and the sale of his company, and quickly went beyond ever cheaper accessories to the plastification of the telescopes.
 So it was with all the DSS importers.
 Everything that could be plastic instead of metal was plastic.
 If a part was still metal, it was the cheapest casting possible.

 Where are we today?
 Tasco is still around, though they have been bought and sold a couple of times.
 I haven’t seen a Jason in a long time, but they are also apparently alive.
 J.C.
 Penney and Sears?
 You can still buy telescopes from Sears, though they are usually only available online at Sears.com.
 Last time I checked, J.C.
 Penney sold no telescopes of any kind, online or offline.
 The DSSes Sears sells are no longer branded with their name, and are an assortment of the good, the bad, and the ugly from Bushnell, Tasco, Celestron, and Meade.